nahuef/statsViewer/README.md

 - Quickly go to a specific scenario by using the browser's search function (`ctrl + f` default in most browsers).

 ## How does it work?
-The application will process the files in the `stats` folder to generate the list with a chart per scenario, and output a `StatsViewer.html` file with the data in the same directory as the tool's executable `StatsViewer.exe`.
+The application will process the files in the `stats` folder to generate a list with a chart per scenario, and output `StatsViewer.html` file with the data in the same directory as the tool's executable `StatsViewer.exe`.

-That also means that if you lost some of your stats or your progress by switching PC's, uninstalling Kovaak's, reinstalling your operating system or by any other means, that data won't be available in the result.
+That also means that if you lost some of your stats files or your progress by switching PC's, uninstalling Kovaak's, reinstalling your operating system or by any other means, that data won't be available in the result.

 ## How to use
 1. Download and extract the latest release of the tool [here](https://github.com/nahuef/statsViewer/releases).
 2. Set the path to your Kovaak's `stats` folder.
 There are three **different options** for this step.
     1. First option.
-If you are already using the [Progress Sheet Updater](https://github.com/VoltaicHQ/Progress-Sheet-Updater), you copy the `config.json` file from that tool and paste it inside `StatsViewer` folder (the one you extracted in step 1).
+If you are already using the [Progress Sheet Updater](https://github.com/VoltaicHQ/Progress-Sheet-Updater),copy the `config.json` file from that tool and paste it inside `StatsViewer` folder (the one you extracted in step 1).
 Done.

     2. Second option.
 Inside `StatsViewer` folder (the one you extracted in step 1) create a file named `config.json` and paste the following snippet:
         ```